 You should not rely on your phone or the internet, however.
 This is because you may not have access to either when you’re out there.
 Therefore, a hard copy of something is better to have just in case.
 Remember, survival is all about being prepared for anything.

-We feel this, combined with everything else we mentioned, will help you have a great time while backpacking alone wherever that happens to be.
-Remember to stay safe, keep aware of your surroundings, but most of all…just have fun!
+We feel this, combined with everything else we mentioned, will help you have a great time while solo backpacking wherever that happens to be.
+Remember to stay safe, keep aware of your surroundings, but most of all…just have fun on your solo backpacking trip!